Online anonymity

 In 1996, John Perry Barlow typed out the Declaration of the Independence of Cyberspace in a frenzy of utopian sentiment.
 In it, he described how the anonymity of the Internet permitted a new egalitarianism to emerge beyond the boundaries of race, creed, ethnicity, nationality, gender, and sexual orientation.
 He thought that people’s contributions would be valued solely on merit.
 He also predicted the erosion of government power.

-However, the anonymity possible in the online world has in reality caused considerable controversy and led to challenges both for individual users and for larger social and political concerns.
+However, the anonymity possible in the online world has, in reality, caused considerable controversy and led to challenges for individual users and larger social and political concerns.
 The masking of identities behind digital avatars or pseudonymous usernames means that users must be aware that others may not be who or what they appear to be.
 Anonymity leaves many channels open to fraud and other online crimes, the rates of which increased substantially throughout the early twenty-first century.
-Additionally, the rise of social media in particular was accompanied by instances of bullying and racism enabled by anonymity and the lack of repercussions, as seen in the phenomenon of "trolling," in which users post intentionally offensive, instigating, or irrational messages within an online community in order to generate arguments.
+Additionally, the rise of social media, in particular, was accompanied by instances of bullying and racism enabled by anonymity and the lack of repercussions, as seen in the phenomenon of "trolling," in which users post intentionally offensive, instigating, or irrational messages within an online community to generate arguments.

 Overview

 To be fair, the Internet has resulted in greater political transparency with the emergence and continued activities of groups such as WikiLeaks, which publicizes leaked documents online that expose various wrongdoings of governments and government agencies.
-WikiLeaks depends upon protecting its suppliers’ anonymity, and it does this technologically with an online, electronic drop-box that has so far proved difficult to trace.
-The flow of information between those who hold political power and the governed has traditionally been tilted in the former’s favor; therefore WikiLeaks needs to protect their informants from prosecution.
+WikiLeaks depends upon protecting its suppliers’ anonymity, and it does this technologically with a difficult-to-trace drop-box and other advanced cryptographic technologies.
+The flow of information between those who hold political power and the governed has traditionally been tilted in the former’s favor; therefore, WikiLeaks needs to protect their informants from prosecution.
 They also need reliable data storage, which they have found in an underground nuclear bunker.
-Their organizational headquarters is in Sweden, where the act of revealing journalists’ sources is a criminal offence.
-With regards to transmission security, WikiLeaks has had to bolster their encryption and has adopted “onion routing,” which scrambles the encoded locations of the sources, destinations, and dates in their Internet traffic.
-To do this they use the Tor network.
+Their organizational headquarters is in Sweden, where the act of revealing journalists’ sources is a criminal offense.
+With regard to transmission security, WikiLeaks bolsters its encryption using “onion routing,” which scrambles the encoded locations of the sources, destinations, and dates in their Internet traffic.
+To do this, they use the Tor network.
 However, information weapons of the QUANTUM program have been used by the NSA to reveal the identities and locations of members of this network.

 Aside from WikiLeaks and other “hacktivist” groups such as Anonymous, ordinary people also feel the need to secure some degree of anonymity in their online activities.
 The reasons for this include fear of judgment from family and friends; fear of discovery by an abusive ex-partner, family member, or any other person an individual has reason to believe would cause them harm if their true identity were revealed; self-protection from prosecution in the case of activities such as illegal downloading; solicitation of honest, uncoerced input and critique of creative works; entertainment and/or practical jokes; and fear of political, social, or workplace persecution.
 In one study, researchers found that while some people used anonymity to conceal some wrongdoings, they used it just as often to help or support another with no enduring commitments.
 Contrary to the saying that “honest people should have nothing to hide,” many people seek anonymity because of prior negative experiences.